• The Waiting

 The propinquity with "Where is Waldo?" led me to this small experiment where the landscape is just the context for some other smaller stories.
 The exaggerated expansion of the pixels turned the baroque images into Morisot-esque watercolors, and from the small pieces, a new story found its own narrative.

-The central theme of the project is the paradox of feeling alone in a crowded place.
+The central theme of the project is pretty obvious: the paradox of feeling alone in a crowded place.
 The swimming pool, typically a symbol of communal activity and joy, is transformed into a stage where individuals are absorbed in their own worlds.
-The photographs capture swimmers in moments of introspection, surrounded by others yet psychologically isolated.
 This portrayal reflects a common urban experience, where one can be physically close to others yet emotionally distant.

 • © 2025 A Fly in the Wall - Keko Ponte